MajorBreakfast/transform-gesture/README.md

 # transform-gesture

 **Currently under development.
-Although everything now works as advertised, it still needs a lot of cleanup.
-Come back in a few days (Mid of march 2014 or something).**
+Although everything now works as advertised, it still needs a lot of cleanup and demos.
+Come back in a few days (End of march 2014 or something).**

 `TransformGesture` is a standalone library that interprets pointer events ([YouTube - Talk about pointer events](http://www.youtube.com/watch?v=l8upftEWslM)) for you.
 It supplies you with simple information like `translation`, `scale` and `rotation`.